lvzxr/apb-reloaded/README.md

 - No Login Screen - Sets login screen to a black scene, still allows character creation.
 - No Ragdolls - Removes player/pedestrian ragdolls.
 - Graphics - Preset settings listed above.
 Shadows should work on all presets, if you want them just enable it under advanced after selecting the preset you like, if it doesn't work go into APBMachineOptions and remove the DynamicShadows and LightEnvironmentShadows lines, save, restart the game then re-enable shadows again.
 When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen.
-I recommend trying to use double buffering if you do not feel input lag with it on, as it is essentially free FPS.
 - Emitter Fix (Included as part of ragdoll files) - Set's priorties of emitters and npcs to 1 so they are only played when really close to you, this also have the effect of making them quieter, included as different variants with ragdolls and muzzle flash.

 ## Audio

 - Remove Ambient Sounds - Removes a large majority of ambient sounds.
 - Remove Dialogue - Removes all speech and screams from your character and other npcs.
+- Vegas Sound / Bishada Sound - Replaces the standard vegas and bishada engine sounds with older RTW sounds.
 - Vehicle Amp Levels - Sets vehicle amp levels to a very low value so you shouldn't hear music out of cars, doesn't affect open world music points (including boom boxes) / when someone is playing music created in the studio out of a car you are sat in.

 # Credits